UweGerdes/docker-expressjs-boilerplate/README.md

 ```bash
 $ docker attach expressjs-boilerplate-e2e
 ```
-## Build production server
+## Production Server Deployment

 Execute `gulp deploy` in development mode, the contents of the directory `deploy` are suitable for building a production server.

 Please keep in mind that this boilerplate has not been tested for performance or security.
-Don't use it in a realy productive environment.
+Don't use it in a real productive environment.

-### Build the Docker image
+### Build Production Docker Image

 ```bash
 $ docker build -t uwegerdes/expressjs-boilerplate-prod .
 ```

-### Run the Docker container
+### Run Production Docker Container

 ```bash
 $ docker run -d \